 12. Contact local emergency services and hospitals well prior to the camp.
 Advise full medical conditions of students at risk, location of camp and location of any off camp activities.
 Ensure contact details of emergency services are distributed to all school staff as part of the emergency response procedures developed for the camp.

-13. Schools should consider taking an Adrenaline Auto-injector for general use on a school camp, even if there is no student at risk of anaphylaxis, as a back up device in the event of an emergency.
+13. Consider taking an Adrenaline Auto-injector for general use on a school camp, even if there is no student at risk of anaphylaxis, as a back up device in the event of an emergency.

-14. Schools should consider purchasing an Adrenaline Auto-injector for general use to be kept in the first aid kit and including this as part of the Emergency Response Procedures.
+14. Consider purchasing an Adrenaline Auto-injector for general use to be kept in the first aid kit and including this as part of the Emergency Response Procedures.

 15. The Adrenaline Auto-injector should remain close to the student and school staff must be aware of its location at all times.

-16. The Adrenaline Auto-injector should be carried in the school first aid kit; however, schools can consider allowing students, to carry their Adrenaline Auto-injector on camp.
+16. The Adrenaline Auto-injector should be carried in the school first aid kit; however, Sorrento Primary can consider allowing students to carry their Adrenaline Auto-injector on camp.
 Remember that all school staff members still have a duty of care towards the student even if they do carry their own Adrenaline Auto-injector.

 17. Students with anaphylactic responses to insects should always wear closed shoes and long-sleeved garments when outdoors and should be encouraged to stay away from water or flowering plants.